-- Additional updates of existing models (e.g., national PM{2.5}, national NO2, likelihood-based PM{2.5}), are expected, both to incorporate additional AQS data not currently available and to reflect improvements to modeling methodology.
+- Additional updates of existing models (e.g., national spatiotemporal models), are expected, both to incorporate additional AQS data not currently available and to reflect improvements to modeling methodology.

-- National scale spatio-temporal models

-- MESA Air address updates

-- K-means cluster predictions

 - Updated bus and truck routes

+- Locations according to year 2020 census

 Database revisions are planned to occur approximately once per year.
 If the available data does not satisfy the needs of a particular analysis, data users are encouraged to contact the EAC as soon as possible to negotiate new data's inclusion in an upcoming revision.